top of page

 Throughout history, there have been several high-profile cases of fraudulent accounting that serve as cautionary tales for companies and regulators alike.
 One such example is the Enron scandal of the early 2000s, where executives engaged in elaborate accounting schemes to conceal billions of dollars in debt and inflate the company's stock price artificially.
 The fallout was swift and severe, with Enron filing for bankruptcy, thousands of employees losing their jobs and retirement savings, and investors losing billions of dollars.

 Another accounting scam unfolded in 2002 with WorldCom, a leading communications company that was acquired by Verizon Communications in January 2006.
 Known as MCI at the time of the merger, WorldCom's network assets are now part of Verizon Business.
-WorldCom was originally founded in 1983 as Long Distance Discount Service, Inc. WorldCom used a series of questionable accounting techniques to hide its financial position, which inflated its profits.
+WorldCom was originally founded in 1983 as Long-Distance Discount Service, Inc. WorldCom used a series of questionable accounting techniques to hide its financial position, which inflated its profits.
 This amounted to billions in capital expenditures being improperly recorded on the books.
 But this was hardly a sophisticated fraud.
 Auditors discovered over $3.8 billion of fraudulent balance sheet entries.
 Eventually, WorldCom was forced to admit that it had overstated its assets by over $11 billion.
 This case describes three major issues in the fall of WorldCom: the corporate strategy of growth through acquisition, the use of loans to senior executives, and threats to corporate governance created by chumminess and lack of arm's-length dealing.

 Next came the financial crisis and housing bubble of 2007-2008.
 All of which was instigated by the repeal of the Glass Steagall legislation of 1933.